elythh/notes/src/site/notes/Android/Twitch.md

 🔗
 ### How to install
 1. Click on the Telegram channel link
-2. install the latest release
+2. install the latest release.
+   As of writting this, the most recent public release is [PurpleTV_2_2](https://t.me/pubTw/154)
 3. Connect with your Twitch credentials and enjoy ! 😄
----

 [^opensource]:The gitlab repo is currently private